 (518) 954-2500 Option 5

 In September 2016, a state law went into effect that requires all public school districts in New York to test water for lead.
 The law requires school districts to sample all water outlets currently or potentially used for drinking or cooking purposes in buildings that may be occupied by students and to submit those samples to a state-approved lab for analysis.

-Read more on Water Testing in New York Schools here.
+Read more about Water Testing in New York Schools.